learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ```

 ## List and Series Slices
-Above, we introduced an entirely new programming pattern called a slice.
+Above, we introduced an entirely new programming pattern called a slice which subsets the data into smaller pieces.
 The syntax for a slice is `[start:end]`.

 You can also pass an additional third parameter `[start:end:count_by]` which will allow you to: